theicfire/makefiletutorial/src/index.md

 ## More quick examples
 The following Makefile ultimately runs all three targets.
 When you run `make` in the terminal, it will build a program called `blah` in a series of steps:
-- Make is given `blah` as the target, so it first searches for this target
+- Make selects the target `blah`, because the first target is the default target
 - `blah` requires `blah.o`, so make searches for the `blah.o` target
 - `blah.o` requires `blah.c`, so make searches for the `blah.c` target
 - `blah.c` has no dependencies, so the `echo` command is run